ThinkGeo/ThinkGeoOfflineMapsViewerAndExtractor-ForWpf12/README.md

 This sample also allows you to create a new smaller subsets data from an existing MBTiles database by simply specify the extent of the new area on the map.

 This sample happens to use .NET Core, you can also create a .NET Framework application accomplishing the same thing.
+[Here](https://github.com/ThinkGeo/ThinkGeoGoogleMapsOverlaySample-ForWpf12) is a sample using ThinkGeo 12 on .NET Framework 4.6.1.

 *.MBTile format is supported in both Desktop and Mobile.